How to Forward Email in Outlook (One-Off, Auto, Multi-Address) for 2026

 For most individual users, Outlook on the web is the fastest method.
 For conditional forwarding (forward only certain emails), use rules in either classic Outlook or Outlook on the web.

-How to Auto-Forward in Classic Outlook (Desktop)
+How to set up forwarding in classic Outlook (desktop)

 Classic Outlook uses rules to forward emails.
 Rules let you forward all messages or only messages that match specific conditions (sender, subject, keywords).